-Fossil fuel contribution to BC in both aerosol and snowpit samples decreased from the outer TP (i.e., South Asia and western China) to the inland TP (APCC dataset I-4, and Fig. 12) (Li et al., 2016).
-For the Himalayan region (Thorung, East Rongbuk, Qiangyong), equal contributions from fossil fuel ($46\pm11\%$) and biomass ($54\pm11\%$) combustion were found,

-- 500 consistent with BC source fingerprints from the IGP region (Dasari et al., 2020).
-BC in the remote northern TP (Laohugou) predominantly derived from fossil fuel combustion (66±16%), consistent with Chinese sources.
-The fossil fuel contributions to BC in the inland TP (Tanggula, Zhadang) were lower (30±10%), implying contributions from internal Tibetan sources (for example, yak dung combustion).
-A similar phenomenon was observed for WSOC in snowpits, which revealed lower fossil fuel contributions in the inner TP.
-The results suggested that pollutants transported from South Asia influenced the BC and - 505 WSOC concentrations over the southern part of TP.
-Meanwhile, Chinese emissions influenced northern TP and local emissions influenced inland TP.
+Fossil fuel contribution to BC in both aerosol and snow pit samples decreased from the outer TP (i.e., South Asia and western China) to the inland TP (APCC dataset I-4 and Fig. 12) (Li et al., 2016a).
+For the Himalayan region (Thorung glacier, East Rongbuk glacier, Qiangyong glacier), equal contributions from fossil fuel ( $46 \pm 11\%$ ) and biomass ( $54 \pm 11\%$ ) combustion were found, consistent with BC source fingerprints from the IGP region (Dasari et al., 2020).
+BC in the remote northern TP (Laohugou glacier no. 12) predominantly derived from fossil fuel combustion ( $66 \pm 16\%$ ), consistent with Chinese sources.
+The fossil fuel contributions to BC in the inland TP (Xiaodongkemadi glacier, Zhadang glacier) were lower ( $30\pm10\%$ ), implying contributions from internal Tibetan sources (for example, yak dung combustion).
+A similar phenomenon was observed for WSOC in snow pits, which revealed lower fossil fuel contributions in the inner TP.
+The results suggested that pollutants transported from South Asia influenced the BC and WSOC concentrations over the southern part of the TP.
+Meanwhile, Chinese emissions influenced the northern TP, and local emissions influenced the inland TP.